drewfunderburk/drewfunderburk/README.md

 I am experienced in both Unreal Engine 5 and Unity, C++, C#, both Git and Perforce source control, AI, UI, and game systems.
 I am looking forward to expanding my knowledge and experience as an asset to your team.

+**I do most of my work in private repositories and in Perforce, excuse the mostly bare repo list.
+For snippets of my code, please head [here](https://github.com/drewfunderburk/PortfolioCodeExamples)**

 I am looking for work!
 If you have any availabilities and think I would fit your team well, please email me at
 <a href="mailto:drewfunderburkbusiness@gmail.com">drewfunderburkbusiness@gmail.com</a>
 or connect with me on